NethermindEth/StarknetByExample/CONTRIBUTING.md

 The `dev` branch is deployed at <https://starknet-by-example-dev.voyager.online/>

-The release branch is `main`.
-The development branch is `dev` and is considered stable (but not released yet).
-When you want to contribute, please create a new branch from `dev` and open a pull request to merge your changes back into `dev`.
-You should never open a pull request to merge your changes directly into `main`.

-The `dev` branch is deployed at https://starknet-by-example-dev.voyager.online/

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Table of Contents